HOW DO I MOVE WITH PETS?

 Moving with pets.

 - State rules.
 Each state has their own laws and regulations for pet owners.
-Find your state's Veterinary Office or Department of Agriculture here.
+Connect with your state's Veterinary Office or Department of Agriculture for more information.

 - Local ordinances.
 Check with the City Clerk's office in your new town to find out about local ordinances.
 You can learn about any leash laws, licensing rules, limits on the number of pets per household, and zoning laws that may prohibit specific animals in residential areas.